.

 A detailed tutorial is available, the implementation is relatively complex - if you work with the Google Tag Manager you know that.

 Despite all this, there is a very significant problem here.
-The integration of the Google Tag Manager itself is subject to consent according to DSGVO, TTDSG and other judgments.
+The integration of the Google Tag Manager itself is subject to consent according to DSGVO, TDDDG and other judgments.
 I.e. only after Consent the script may be loaded.

 To avoid this problem, you can use CCM19 itself as a tag manager, in many constellations this is a sensible default setting!